nancopeland/nancopeland.github.io/CS-split-top.md

 	<span class="caption">Settings in Clay, Slate's CMS</span>
 </div>

 For the third option, dev said a new template was easier but they could make it an option if that was a better experience.
-I talked to the art team and they preferred the new layout be an option in the current template instead of being its own template so they could toggle between two layouts (full-width img vs. split-top) to see what looked best.
+I talked to the art team and they preferred the new layout be an option in the current template instead of being its own template so they could toggle between two layouts (full-width vs. split-top) to see what looked best.
 I also thought that this layout being incorporated into the current template would make sure it was used more often and not forgotten.

 ## Implementation & working with dev